Greater Western Water

 Research

-Greater Western Water and VU collaborate on a number of research projects in the areas of water treatment, sustainable water resource management and environmental sustainability, with a focus on improving the quality and sustainability of water processes for Melbourne’s western urban/rural region.
+Greater Western Water and VU collaborate on a number of research projects in the areas of water treatment, sustainable water-resource management and environmental sustainability.
+The focus of these projects is improving the quality and sustainability of water processes for Melbourne’s western urban/rural region.
 Research outcomes will contribute to healthier environments and resources for local communities in the future.

 Our research collaborations include investigation into: